Update: Rapid antigen tests

 - Get tested at a if you have any of the symptoms.
 Return home immediately.

 - Wait for your test results.
-Do not go to work or go out shopping, stay at home.
+Do not go to work or go out shopping and stay at home.
 It usually takes 2 days for your results to be returned to you.
 If you are worried your results are taking too long you can call a service provider for more information. do not need to self-isolate unless they are also waiting for a COVID-19 test result or have been told to quarantine.

 - If you test negative, your doctor or the clinic where you were tested will tell you your result.